1031 Property Exchanges

 The property being purchased must be in the same names (the same names must be on the title) as the one that was sold.
 For example, if Fred and Mary purchased a property and then performed a 1031 exchange for a another property then both Fred and Mary must be on the title of the new property.
 Note you can still exchange a 100% interest property to one that contains several owners.
 You can also exchange 2 or more properties for a single property and vice versa.

-We advise you to consult a real estate tax specialist before undertaking any real estate transaction based on a 1031 exchange.
+The owners of this site provide no guarantee that the information on this page is correct and advise you to consult a real estate tax specialist before undertaking any real estate transaction based on a 1031 exchange.